solid/odi-governance/terms-of-reference.md

 * Solicit views from – and share views with – community members.
 * Solicit advice from – and engage with – external experts.
 * Consult – and share updates – with external stakeholders.
 * Be a champion for the Solid project.
+* Acting in the best interests of all Web end-users through the Solid project.

 ### 1.9 Reporting and monitoring

-* The AC will work transparently..
+* The AC will work transparently.
 * We work in the open.
 We will publish papers considered at meetings along with meeting recordings and minutes subject to 1.10.
 This will include on the Github solid/odi-governance repository.

 ### 1.10 Confidentiality